microsoft/Windows-IoT-Samples/samples/interop-customvision-textmsg-uwpapp/README.md

 You are now all set to build the Linux modules and the Windows application in the cloud VM.

-Build the sample Linux modules in VS Code and add them to our Azure Registry (we created the registry optionally in [Steps in the Azure IoT Portal](.readme.md#Steps-in-the-Azure-IoT-Portal):
+Build the sample Linux modules in VS Code and add them to your Azure Registry (we created the registry optionally in [Steps in the Azure IoT Portal](.readme.md#Steps-in-the-Azure-IoT-Portal)):

 - Open VS Code as an administrator

-- Open the below folder in VS Code based on the sample you are running,
+- Open the below folder in VS Code based on the sample you are running:

   Text Messaging
   ` Windows-IoT-Samples\interop-customvision-textmsg-uwpapp\textmsg-uwpapp`